oe7twj/TrackDuino/README.md

 ### Nessecary Hardware:
-- an old 1541 Floppy Drive
+- an old 1541 or 1541-II Floppy Drive
-- an arduino Nano [3€]
+- an Arduino Nano [3€]
 - a TM1637 display (4x 7 segment) [1€]
-- a bundle jumper wire [1€]
+- a bundle jumper-wire [1€]

 ### Nessecary Software: